Cairns Basketball Stadium

-Cairns Basketball Stadium (known commercially as Early Settler Stadium and locally as The Fishtank) is a basketball facility in Cairns, Queensland, Australia.
-Currently comprising a centre court, four side courts, a sports science centre, a weights room and multiple locker rooms, the facility currently hosts the Cairns Taipans, Cairns Marlins and Cairns Dolphins training sessions, the Taipans' NBL pre-season games and the Marlins' and Dolphins' NBL1 North games.
+Cairns Basketball Stadium (known commercially as Trinity Ford Stadium and locally as The Fishtank) is a basketball facility in Cairns, Queensland, Australia.
+Comprising a centre court, four side courts, a sports science centre, a weights room and multiple locker rooms, the facility currently hosts the Cairns Taipans, Cairns Marlins and Cairns Dolphins, training sessions, the Taipans' NBL pre-season games, and the Marlins' and Dolphins' NBL1 North games.
 The facility also hosts regular junior and senior competitions run by the Cairns Basketball Association.

 History

 Cairns Basketball Stadium was originally opened in 1963 as the home of the Cairns Amateur Basketball Association, which was founded five years earlier in 1958.
 The facility was first opened as an outdoor court, before the first indoor court was opened in 1986 when the Cairns Marlins joined the Queensland State Basketball League.

 The usage of the facility was then increased with the introduction of the Cairns Dolphins into the women's QSBL in 1987.

 When the Cairns Taipans joined the National Basketball League (Australia) in 1999 the Cairns Convention Centre was announced as their home, however their training sessions were held at Cairns Basketball Stadium.
 Their continued involvement in the facility attracted multiple expansions from the Government of Queensland and CQUniversity, including the most recent expansion in late 2017/early 2018.